recalledz/way-of-ascension/docs/project-structure.md

 #### `src/ui/sidebar.js` - Sidebar Activity Renderer
 **Purpose**: Builds the sidebar activity list and progress displays.
 **When to modify**: Adjust sidebar activities or their presentation.

+#### `src/ui/notifications.js` - Notification Tray
+**Purpose**: Manages the sidebar notification tray and overlay, showing up to three notifications and a full list modal.
+**When to modify**: Adjust notification display, dismissal behavior, or overlay layout.

 #### `src/ui/dev/devQuickMenu.js`
 **Purpose:** Tiny top-right Dev button and menu.
 Uses existing `window.__*` hooks when available, emits `DEV:SET_SEED` for RNG, and exposes a Mind helper to level up the active manual for debugging.